How Relationship Mapping Shortens Your Sales Cycle

 The more bonds you build in an account, the better your chances are to overcome the challenges that kill deals far too often.

-You’ll also shorten your sales cycle and improve your conversion rate, which are two main ways to increase your sales velocity, according to Marketo.
+You’ll also have a shorter sales cycle and improve your conversion rate, which are two main ways to increase your sales velocity, according to Marketo.

 By the way, relationship maps can also result in more opportunities and higher retention rates.
 This, in turn, pumps up revenue.
 Research shows that just increasing retention by 5% can result in a 50% rise in lifetime customer profits.